 At the end of the year, the editing staff will assemble the best stories and poems from the previous year in the annual Chantwood Anthology.
 These pieces will represent the best of Chantwood Magazine, and will be hand-picked for their quality and style.
 When the pieces have been selected, the authors will promptly be informed.
 This is the reasoning behind our request for non-exclusive anthology rights; you are free to submit your work to another anthology should you choose to do so.
 All we ask is that you inform us if your piece is published elsewhere first.

 Payment and Rights

-Unfortunately, we are unable to pay our authors and artists at this time (though we hope that this is not the case for very long).
+At this time, we are happy to offer our writers and artists a free copy of the issue in which they appear.
+In the future, we hope to be able to offer more by way of payment as we continue to grow.
 Upon acceptance of a work, we claim first world electronic rights and non-exclusive anthology rights for our annual Chantwood anthology.
 After 6 months, most rights revert to the author/artist so long as credit is given to us as the first publisher.
 We also retain the right to archive your story/artwork.
 For more details about what these rights mean, click here.